robang74/chatgpt-answered-prompts/maga-introduction-to-finantial-communism.md

 At that time Vladimir Putin was working for the KGB in the Russian embassy in Berlin.
 Which is the main reason because he speaks German fluently.
 Just to say that what we are seeing nowadays is just the peak of a deep iceberg.

 The URSS did not fall apart because we won over them.
 Nor because Mikhail Gorbachev was too soft in dealing with the USA alliance, as Russian people think about him.
-The URSS fallen apart because they were bureocratic dicatorship communists and their power over the people was relying on the obscurity of their doing.
+The URSS fell apart because they were bureaucratic dictatorship communists and their power over the people was relying on the obscurity of their doing.

-In the `Control of the Systems Theory` literature can be seen as a control impaired by a "*limited and opaque feed-back*" where "*limited and opaque*" might also be intedended as "*self-referencing*" + "cancel culture".
+In the `Control of the Systems Theory` literature can be seen as a control impaired by a "*limited and opaque feed-back*" where "*limited and opaque*" might also be intended as "*self-referencing*" + "cancel culture".
 The same attributes of the "*Woke Madness*", right?
 In fact, they are the same.